UN-OCHA/unocha-site/html/themes/custom/common_design_subtheme/components/uno-teaser/README.md

 UNOCHA Teaser
 =============

-This component provides styling for cd-teaser overrides
+This component provides styling for cd-teaser overrides.